 What are the top causes of overexertion injuries in retail?

 Improper lifting, repetitive motions, rushing during peak periods, cluttered walkways, and inadequate training are the leading causes.
-Each of these can be addressed through a mix of ergonomic tools, robust training, and real-time monitoring (Source: OSHA, 2025; Liberty Mutual Workplace Safety Index, 2025).
+Each of these can be addressed through a mix of ergonomic tools, robust training, and real-time monitoring.

 How can retail organizations implement safety technology without disrupting operations?

-Modern AI video platforms connect directly to your existing cameras, adding analytics without affecting daily workflows.
+Video AI platforms connect directly to your existing cameras, adding analytics without affecting daily workflows.
 They automate hazard detection and reporting, supporting your staff rather than replacing them.

-What regulatory standards apply to overexertion prevention in retail?
+What regulatory standards apply to overexertion mitigation in retail?

 What practical steps should retail leaders take before adopting AI camera technology?